pataty/pataty.github.io/_portfolio/7_project.markdown

 ---
 layout: post
-title: Design, Process planning and machining
-description: An example of hands on project
+title: Hands on Project
+description: designing and making a beehive
 img:
 ---
-sankey

 In this project, I worked on all the steps from the design phase to the actual manufacturing over the course of a semester at Arts et Métiers.
 This hands on project gave me a lot of insight about product design as I was able to see the consequences of my decisions that I took at the design phase on the actual product.